MLWester/GridBoss/docs/AppPBIs.md

 Dependencies: PBI-018, PBI-020, PBI-029
 Branch: pbi/040-analytics-foundation

-## PBI-041 - Downloadable Standings & League Export
+## PBI-041 - Downloadable Standings & League Export (going to try first with cloud, if its not a sucess I wil try again with local agent for more control)
 Summary: Provide bulk exports for standings and league data.
 Scope: Backend
 Acceptance Criteria: